Compute

 Constraints and Limitations

-• Up to 500 rules can be added to an account.
+• You can add up to 500 rules in an account.

-• The Organization Rules tab is inaccessible for a non-organization member.
+• The Organization Rules tab is inaccessible for an account that is not associated any organizations.

-• If you have never enabled the resource recorder, no resources will be available for evaluation.
+• If the resource recorder is disabled, no resources will be available for evaluation.
+You can still view historical evaluation results.

-• If you have enabled the resource recorder and a monitoring scope is specified, only resources within the monitoring scope can be evaluated with a rule.
+• If the resource recorder is enabled and a monitoring scope is configured, only resources within the monitoring scope can be evaluated.

 For details about how to enable and configure the resource recorder, see Configuring the Resource Recorder.